Lernstick/xmlboot/readme.txt

 When saving JPGs in GIMP open the detailled options and:
 	- progressive mode must be *DISABLED*
 	- only 4:2:0 mode is supportted

+For compilation you usually need to install some additional packages:
+	- itstool
+	- translate-toolkit
+	- gfxboot-dev